tomkimpson/QuadrupoleSpinCurvatureDynamics/README.md

 If making edits to the code, try to keep to the [FORTRAN Style Guide](https://www.fortran90.org/src/best-practices.html)

+### Structure

+* `Mathematica/` contains the code used for constructing the Christoffel/Riemann tensors for the metric

 **WORK TO THIS REPO IS ONGOING AND SHOULD NOT CURRENTLY BE USED FOR PURPOSE**